 - Torre de Madrid: Built between 1954 and 1957, the Torre de Madrid stands 465 ft (142 m)-tall making it the tallest building in Madrid when it was constructed.
 Nowadays, it’s the eighth tallest skyscraper in the city.
 For a few years, the Torre de Madrid was also the tallest concrete structure in the world.

 - Edificio España (Spain Building): The Neo-baroque style building has a peculiar red brick stepped façade and has presided over Plaza de España since 1953.
-When it was built, it housed a shopping centre, luxury apartments and offices; however, it is currently closed.
-In the next few years, it will be transformed into a hotel.
+When it was built, it housed a shopping centre, luxury apartments and offices.
+It has recently been reformed and now is the RIU hotel.

 - Casa Gallardo (House of Gallardo): Located on the corner of the Calle Ferraz, the Casa Gallardo is an impressive Modernist building constructed between 1909 and 1914.
 The House of Gallardo has a unique beauty but is often missed by passers-by that don’t look up to see it.